williamsbdev/streamlit-aws-examples/cli-eks/README.md

 # cli-eks-example

-AWS CLI guide to provide an example for how to deploy an EKS Fargate Streamlit application authenticated with a local Cognito user pool.
+AWS CLI guide to provide an example for how to deploy an EKS Streamlit application authenticated with a local Cognito user pool.

 ![](images/streamlit-aws-eks-architecture.png)